email firstname.lastname@example.org or phone 020 8390 0300

-In June 1992 a barn dance was held in Surbiton (Surrey, England) in aid of the charity 'Sequel'.
+A barn dance was held in Surbiton (Surrey, England) in aid of the charity 'Sequel'.
 The musicians who played that night decided to start doing regular dances.
-Having acquired the name "The Haylayers" (it was originally supposed to have been called "The Haymakers"!) the band started to play regularly in 1993.
+Having acquired the name "The Haylayers" (it was originally supposed to have been called "The Haymakers"!) the band started to play regularly.
 The line-up is still the same;

 The Haylayers draw upon a pool of musicians selected for their flexibility, fun-loving nature and, of course, musical talent!
 Most have been with the band since the "early days" and many have been nurtured over the years...
 The Haylayers have a core of musicians who play most gigs with other musicians playing when required.
 The callers used by the Haylayers are members of the band so form an integral part of the Haylayer experience!

 Click here to see all the active Haylayers.
 Given the requirements of an event the line-up of the band can be varied and always includes guitar, piano and drums as a core rhythm section.